Unclonable Encryption, Revisited: Introduction

 \subsection{Structure of this Paper}

-In section \ref{sec:definitions}, we introduce natural definitions for many-time secure uncloneable encryption in both private-key and public-key settings, as well as discuss the previous constructions given in \cite{BL19}.
-In section \ref{sec:privatekeyue}, we give a construction for the private-key setting.
-Due to the similarity in analysis, we give the public-key construction in appendix \ref{sec:publickeyue}.
+In \autoref{sec:prelims}, we give preliminary background and definitions.
+In \autoref{sec:definitions}, we introduce natural definitions for many-time secure unclonable encryption in both private-key and public-key settings, as well as discuss the previous constructions given in \cite{BL19}.
+We give a construction for the private-key setting in \autoref{sec:privatekeyue} and for the public-key setting in \autoref{sec:publickeyue}.
+In \autoref{sec:bounds}, we present a generalized unclonable encryption construction using monogamy games, and a lower bound for conjugate encryption. \autoref{sec:copyprotection} shows that an unclonable encryption scheme satisfying unclonable-indistinguishable security (\autoref{def:unclonableindistinguishable}) implies copy-protection.

 {\mathsf{mpk}} {\mathsf{Sim}} {\mathsf{QSet}} {\mathcal{V}} [1]{\mathcal{D}\left( \mathcal{H}_{#1} \right)}